nojramu/FinalOOP/Group5Finals/README.md

 ## 🎯 Overview

-UTMS is an educational project demonstrating full-stack web development using ASP.NET Core Blazor Server and SQLite.
+UE-EBS is an educational project demonstrating full-stack web development using ASP.NET Core Blazor Server and SQLite.
 It showcases essential concepts including:

 - 🏗️ Entity Framework Core for database operations
 - 🎨 Blazor Server for interactive, real-time UI